Yam (vegetable): Harvesting

 Yams in West Africa are typically harvested by hand, using sticks, spades, or diggers.
-Wood-based tools are preferred to metallic tools as they are less likely to damage the fragile tubers; however, wood tools need frequent replacement.
+Wood-based tools are preferred over metal tools because they are less likely to damage the fragile tubers; however, wood tools require frequent replacement.
 Yam harvesting is labor-intensive and physically demanding.
-Tuber harvesting involves standing, bending, squatting, and sometimes sitting on the ground depending on the size of mound, size of tuber, or depth of tuber penetration.
+Tuber harvesting involves standing, bending, squatting, and sometimes sitting on the ground depending on the size of the mound, the size of the tuber, or the depth of tuber penetration.
 Care must be taken to avoid damage to the tuber, because damaged tubers do not store well and spoil rapidly.
 Some farmers use staking and mixed cropping, a practice that complicates harvesting in some cases.

 In forested areas, tubers grow in areas where other tree roots are present.
 Harvesting the tuber then involves the additional step of freeing them from other roots.
 This often causes tuber damage.

-Aerial tubers or bulbils are harvested by manual plucking from the vine.
+Aerial tubers, or bulbils, are harvested by hand, plucked from the vine.

-Yields may improve and cost of yam production be lower if mechanization were to be developed and adopted.
+Yields may improve, and the cost of yam production may be lower if mechanization were to be developed and adopted.
 However, current crop production practices and species used pose considerable hurdles to successful mechanization of yam production, particularly for small-scale rural farmers.
 Extensive changes in traditional cultivation practices, such as mixed cropping, may be required.
-Modification of current tuber harvesting equipment is necessary given yam tuber architecture and its different physical properties.
+Modification of current tuber-harvesting equipment is necessary given yam tuber architecture and its distinct physical properties.